Do You Compute?

 "Do You Compute?" is a song by American rock musician Donnie Iris from his 1983 album Fortune 410.
 The song was released as a single the same year and reached #64 on the U.S. Billboard Hot 100 chart and #20 on the U.S. Billboard Mainstream Rock Tracks chart.

 The song was made as a promotional musical advert for the Atari 1200XL computer.
-The music video for the song strongly features the computer, including Iris typing on it and his band performing inside of it.
+The music video for the song prominently features the computer, including Iris typing on it and his band performing inside of it.

+Critical reception

+Upon its release, Cash Box noted the "novel electronic percussion" opening which "then gives way to a heavy production thick with guitars and keyboards and the singer's heartfelt vocals".
+They added that "facing a communications barrier, Iris tries to break through in the lyrics".
+Geoff Barton of Kerrang! called it "a kinda anthemic cross betw[een] Howard Jones' 'What Is Love?', Van Halen's controversial-but-commercial 'Jump' and Rick Springfield's techno-shocker 'Human Touch'" and noted the "sparse, steadily building, ultra-modern sound" which "brings AOR into the Eighties with a vengeance".